jlov7/og-emissions-control-tower/README.md

 ```

 ## Using the Demo
 - **Explore the map:** Markers are colored by triage bucket (High red, Med orange, Low yellow).
-Selecting a card or marker syncs the map, list, and detail drawer.
+Selecting a card or marker syncs the map, list, and detail drawer—use the summary callouts to jump straight into problem events.
 - **Triage insight:** Hover or focus the triage chip to see the scoring breakdown (CH₄ rate, detection weight, confidence, recency boost).
+- **Guided onboarding:** Launch the in-app guide anytime via the toolbar to recap the key workflows.
 - **SLA focus:** Toggle the "SLA breaches only" filter or inspect the SLA chips (green = on track, red = breached).
 - **Status tabs:** Jump between NEW / INVESTIGATING / REPORTED workflows.
 - **Runbook checklist:** Within the detail drawer, mark "What to check" items.
 Each completion is logged and appears in the PDF.